Bioinformatics-Munich-Student-Lab/igem-2023-wiki/wiki/docs/results.md

 # SEPiA Results

 Two machine learning models were developed to predict polypharmacy side effects.
-The first model was trained on pairwise drug data, similar to the approaches used by Decagon and SimVec, and the second model utilized true polypharmacy data from NSIDES, filtered to include only effects with at least 5000 total occurrences and drugs between 2 and 10.
+The first model was trained on pairwise drug data, similar to the approaches used by Decagon [^1] and SimVec[^2], and the second model utilized true polypharmacy data from NSIDES [^3], filtered to include only effects with at least 5000 total occurrences and drugs between 2 and 10.

 ## Training, Testing, and Validation Sets
 The models were trained on 80% of the data, tested on 10%, and validated on another 10%.
 Using separate datasets for training, testing, and validation is crucial to ensure that the model is accurate, generalizable, and not overfitting to the training data.
 The testing set assesses the model's performance and tuning, while the validation set evaluates the model’s effectiveness on unseen data.